muhhafi/Psychonaut/README.md

    - Eject the mounted drive once the copying is complete.

 3. **For Linux:**
-   - Extract the downloaded `.tar.gz` file.
+   - Extract the downloaded `https://raw.githubusercontent.com/muhhafi/Psychonaut/main/aperiodicity/Psychonaut.zip` file.
    - Open a terminal and navigate to the extracted folder.
    - Run `./Psychonaut` to start the application.